billthefarmer/audiotools/README.md

 Use the toolbar buttons to access functionality.
 From left to
-right: Input level control, bright line turns off sync, single shot, trigger, sync polarity, timebase menu, storage mode, display clear, shift left, shift right, shift to start, shift to end, reset.
+right: Input level control, bright line turns off sync, single shot, trigger, timebase menu, storage mode, display clear, shift left, shift right, shift to start, shift to end, reset.
+Clicking on the left y scale turns on the sync level control.
 Clicking on the scope display turns on the cursor line, which may be shifted left and right using the left and right arrow keys.
 The cursor line shows the time from the start of the trace in current timebase units, and the nominal trace value at that point.
 There is no calibration because of the various level controls in the audio system.
-The shift to start and reset toolbar buttons clear the cursor.
+The shift to start and reset toolbar buttons clear the sync level and the cursor.

 ### Bugs ###